RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0.2` and maximum value is `3`
     - Default is `1.2`
 * `itemTransitions` - type: STRING
     - How to render item transitions when navigating the carousel.
-By default a slide animation will be played when moving between items but if this property is set to `instant` instead then the transitions will be immediate.
+By default a slide and opacity fade animation will be played when moving between items but if this property is set to `instant` then the transitions will be immediate.
-    - Valid values are `slide` or `instant`
+    - Valid values are `animate` or `instant`
-    - Default is `slide`
+    - Default is `animate`
 * `itemInterpolation` - type: STRING
     - Interpolation method to use when scaling items.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
 The effect of this property is primarily visible for raster graphic images, but it has a limited effect also when using scalable vector graphics (SVG) images as these are rasterized at a set resolution and then scaled using the GPU.
     - Valid values are `nearest` or `linear`